People

 One of our key partners is Activity Alliance, the national organisation and leading voice for disabled people in sport and physical activity.
 Hear more about our work with Activity Alliance from Paul Downes (Regional Strategic Advisor for Yorkshire and the Humber)

-• Disabled people are less than half as likely to ‘see people like them’ playing, working, and volunteering in sport and physical activity.
+• Disabled people are less than half as likely to see role models like themselves in sports.

-Case Study - Keep Moving
+Case Study: Keep Moving

-Participant testimonials:
+Participant feedback:

 Watch our video showcasing Keep Moving below: